California judge halts district policy requiring parents be told if kids change pronouns

 “Today’s decision by the San Bernardino Superior Court rightfully upholds the state rights of our LGBTQ+ students and protects kids from harm by immediately halting the board’s forced outing policy,” Attorney General Rob Bonta said in a statement.

 Garza’s order halts the district’s policy while Bonta’s lawsuit continues.
-Full details of the order and Garza’s reasoning were not immediately available.
+Full details of the order were not immediately available.

-Bonta said his office will continue to challenge the policy in court.
+During a court hearing Wednesday, Garza raised questions about why the policy came up in the first place and how it protected students.

 The next court hearing on the issue was scheduled for Oct.
 13.

-Messages were left for Chino Valley Unified.
+Messages left for Chino Valley Unified were not immediately returned.

 The district, which serves 27,000 students about 35 miles (55 kilometers) east of Los Angeles, is one of several that requires parents to be informed if their children are transgender.
 Two nearby districts have done the same, while at least two others in the state are bringing up similar measures this week.